Balanced algebraic unknotting, linking forms, and surfaces in three- and four-space: Linking pairings of cyclic branched coverings of prime order

+\end{proof} \begin{rmk} In the previous proof, provided that $\gst(K) = g(K)$, the presentation matrix $A(t)$ of the Blanchfield pairing may be obtained from a minimal Seifert matrix $M$ of $K$ using Ko's formula (compare \cref{rmk:ko}).
+Note that $M + M^{\top}$ is a presentation matrix for the pairing $\lke$, whereas $A(-1)$ is a presentation matrix for the pairing $\lkh$. \end{rmk}

-\end{proof} In light of this lower bound for $\gst$ it would be useful---and of somewhat independent interest---to determine for every isometry class of symmetric pairings $\ell$ on finite Abelian groups $A$ of odd order (as classified by Wall~\cite{MR0156890}) the minimal size of a presentation matrix with prescribed determinant modulo 4.
+In light of this lower bound for $\gst$ it would be useful---and of somewhat independent interest---to determine for every isometry class of symmetric pairings $\ell$ on finite abelian groups $A$ of odd order (as classified by Wall~\cite{MR0156890}) the minimal size of a presentation matrix with prescribed determinant modulo 4.
 We make a start by giving a necessary and sufficient condition for such a symmetric pairing to admit a $2\times 2$ matrix in \cref{prop:jacobi} below.
+Let us briefly state Wall's classification. \begin{thm}[\cite{MR0156890}] For $p$ an odd prime and $k\geq 1$, there are exactly two isometry types of non-degenerate symmetric bilinear pairings $\ell\colon \Z/p^k\Z \times \Z/p^k\Z \to \Q/\Z$.
+Namely, writing $\ell(1,1) = a / p^k$, all pairings $\ell$ for which $a$ is a quadratic residue modulo $p$ form an isometry type, which we denote by $A_{p^k}$, and all pairings $\ell$ for which $a$ is not a square residue modulo $p$ form another isometry type, which we denote by $B_{p^k}$.

+The isometry types of non-degenerate symmetric bilinear pairings on finite abelian groups of odd order constitute a commutative monoid, with the orthogonal sum $\oplus$ as operation, and the trivial group as neutral element.
+This monoid may be presented by the generators $A_{p^k}, B_{p^k}$ and the relations $A_{p^k}\oplus A_{p^k} = B_{p^k}\oplus B_{p^k}$, where $p$ ranges over the odd primes and $k$ over the positive integers. \end{thm} Wall's classification implies in particular that $(A,\ell)$ decomposes as orthogonal sum of cyclic groups with prime power orders.
+By combining summands with coprime orders, one may obtain a decomposition of $(A,\ell)$ as orthogonal sum of pairings on cyclic groups of orders $q_1, \ldots, q_n$ with $q_i | q_{i + 1}$, where the $q_i$ are positive odd integers (but not necessarily prime powers).
+It turns out that this decomposition is more practical to phrase \cref{prop:jacobi} than the decomposition given by Wall's classification.

-It turns out to be more practical to phrase the condition not in terms of Wall's classification.
-Let us instead fix a decomposition of $A$ as orthogonal sum of cyclic groups of order $q_1, \ldots, q_n$ with $q_i | q_{i + 1}$.
-For each $i$, let $g_i$ be a generator of the $i$--th summand.
-Then $\ell(g_i, g_i) \in \Q/\Z$ can be written as $a_i / q_i$ for some $a_i\in\Z$, which are coprime to $q_i$ since $\ell$ is non-degenerate.
-Clearly, the tuple
+For each $i$, let $g_i$ be a generator of the $i$--th summand, which has order $q_i$.
+Then $\ell(g_i, g_i) \in \Q/\Z$ can be written as $a_i / q_i$ for some $a_i\in\Z$, which is coprime to $q_i$ since $\ell$ is non-degenerate.
+Note that while the $q_i$ are uniquely determined by the isomorphism type of $A$ (this follows from the classification of finitely generated abelian groups), the $a_i$ are not uniquely determined by the isometry type of $\ell$.
+Nevertheless, the fraction $a_i/q_i \in \Q/\Z$ determines the isometry type of $\ell$ restricted to the $i$--th summand, and so the tuple